jenkinsci/gerrit-code-review-plugin/README.md

 developers around the world that provided already very useful feedback and started contributing with pull-requests.

+### v0.4.0 - Released - 31 December 2019

+#### Highlights

+The very first integration of the [Gerrit Checks plugin](https://gerrit.googlesource.com/plugins/checks) with Jenkins is now available, allowing a 1st-class integration of the build validation with the Gerrit UI.
+Allows also the ability to have the build duration, live status update and quick links in the Gerrit UI to view the logs and re-run the build.

+The adoption of the Gerrit checks plugin allows to reduce significantly the pipeline branch scanning by getting the exact list of changes that need verification, instead of fetching all the open changes that may or may not need any verification at all.
+For large repositories with a lot of changes, that means reducing the branch scanning from minutes to a few seconds.

+Because of the huge contribution of the Gerrit checks integration, Thomas Dräbing is nominated the 3rd maintainer of the Gerrit Code Review plugin for Jenkins.

+Also, fixes the compatibilities issues with Gerrit v2.14 or earlier releases.

+#### New features

+- Add `gerritCheck` pipeline step to update check status in Gerrit UI
+- Add support for selecting changes with pending checks
+- Add REST API client for the checks plugin
+- Add `GERRIT_CHANGE_URL` env variable pointing to the Gerrit change screen URL

+#### Fixes

+- [JENKINS-60364](https://issues.jenkins-ci.org/browse/) Downgrade Gerrit API to v0.8.15 for fixing compatibility with Gerrit v2.14 or earlier.

 ### v0.3.7 - Released - 3 December 2019

 #### Highlights